 Step 1: Check Your Eligibility

-The first step to becoming an Australian Citizenship is to ensure that you meet the general eligibility requirements.
+The first step to becoming an Australian Citizenship is ensuring you meet the general eligibility requirements.

 Step 2: Get All The Necessary Supporting Documents